KaTO Game Rules

 5. Action Cards

 Action cards may include Skip, Reverse, Draw Two, Colour Shift, and Wild Draw Four cards.
-Their effects apply immediately when played unless players agree otherwise.
+Their effects apply immediately when played, unless players agree otherwise.

 6. Calling KaTO